dandevri/cod.es/YDKJS/up-and-going/chapter-1.md

 ### Converting between types
 Conversion is called 'coercion.'
 You need to 'coerce' a value.
-* explicit coercion; buil`t-in function to convert
+* explicit coercion; built-in function to convert
 * implicit coercion; compare values that are not of the same type
 * loose comparison, strict comparison.
 * implicit coercion can create confusion in your code.